6 of 7

 Do You Qualify?

-Do you have a severe and prolonged impairment (physical or mental) that has lasted, or is expected to last, at least 12 months?
+I have a prolonged medical condition(s) that has lasted, or is expected to last, for a continuous period of at least 12 months.

 Have you filed your 2025 taxes?